 Nope.
 It took me six months to come to the point, after He gently pointed it out over and over again, where once and for all I could truly forgive myself.
 That 20 year-old guy in the prayer line was listening intently to God and told me what He was saying at that moment, even though it wasn’t anywhere on my own mental radar.

 God wants us free from all chains.
 He is interested in us being free and healthy in every area, body, soul, and spirit.
 He was tortured and gave his life for this very thing.
 If we cannot come to the point of forgiving ourselves, we are saying to Him that his sacrifice was for nothing.
-That although He can forgive us, we will just choose to remain in our chains.
-This is a serious issue.
+That although He can forgive us, our own accusations against ourselves are too powerful to forgive.

 The day I finally sobbed it out and made the permanent decision that I would no longer accuse myself for all that had happened was the day my life started to change.
 A heavy burden came off, one that I was never meant to carry.